SPIRE: Semantic Prompt-Driven Image Restoration: Introduction

 \section{Introduction}

 Image restoration or enhancement aims to recover high-quality, pixel-level details from a degraded image, while preserving as much the original semantic information as possible.
 Although neural network models~\cite{wang2021real-esrgan,zhengzhong2022Maxim,zhendong2022Uformer,liang2021swinir,delbracio2021projected,whang2022deblurring,delbracio2023inversion,wang2023stablesr} have marked significant progress, it still remains challenging to design an effective task-conditioning mechanism instead of building multiple individual models for each task (such as denoise, deblur, compression artifact removal) in practical scenarios.
-The advancement of text-driven diffusion models~\cite{stable-diffusion, imagen, dalle2} has unveiled the potential of natural language as a universal input condition for a broad range of image processing challenges.
+The advancement of text-driven diffusion models~\cite{stable-diffusion, imagen, dalle2} has unveiled the potential of natural language as a universal input condition for a broad range of image processing challenges, which improves interactivity with users and reduces the cost of task-specific fine-tuning.
 However, the existing applications of natural language in stylization~\cite{pix2pix-zero, null}, and inpainting~\cite{blended,blended_latent, pnp,p2p,pix2pix-zero,diffedit} predominantly focus on high-level semantic editing, whereas the uniqueness and challenges for low-level image processing have been less explored.